 In 1937, when the U.S. Securities Commission released a list of corporation salaries to the public, Kulp was the highest individual earner on the entire list.
 Admittedly, his reported salary of $65,090 doesn’t sound all that impressive, and even after inflation, it’s only a little over $1 million.
 But that’s probably more of a statement on just how out of whack executive payouts have become in the ensuing decades.

-Kulp was named Chairman of Wilson-Jones in 1940, but all was not smooth sailing.
-Many of the company’s 850 Chicago workers and 350 New Jersey employees increasingly took aim at the boss for his unfair negotiating tactics, including a supposed refusal to recognize the new United Loose Leaf and Blank Book Workers’ union as the workers’ bargaining agency.
+Kulp was named Chairman of Wilson-Jones in 1940, but all was not smooth sailing by this point.
+Many of the company’s employees, including 850 men and women in Chicago and another 350 in New Jersey, were now in an ongoing conflict with their boss, citing his unfair negotiating tactics, including a supposed refusal to recognize the new United Loose Leaf and Blank Book Workers’ union as the workers’ bargaining agency.

 Either by his intention or simply by his nature, Kulp did have a tendency to ruffle feathers.
-Even when he tried to use his own growing wealth for good deeds, it seemed to bring trouble—like when he presented the town of Hot Springs, Arkansas (his summer home) with a bronze statue of . . .
-Illinois hero Abraham Lincoln, launching an eventual wave of backlash from the townsfolk in the old Confederate stronghold.
+Even when he tried to use his own growing wealth for good deeds, it seemed to bring trouble—like the time he presented the town of Hot Springs, Arkansas (his summer home) with a bronze statue of Abraham Lincoln, thus launching an angry wave of backlash from the townsfolk in the old Confederate stronghold.
 That was an innocent miscalculation perhaps.
 But as he got older, Kulp also got more hot-headed and combative with those who didn’t see things his way.

 “It would seem that a sharp clash of personalities, rather than a simple difference of opinion over policy, must have led to this wide split between the company’s owners and its managers,” Austin wrote.